Buy all here: http://crossroadsbooksonline.net/

 Includes A Woman’s Place; Women, the Unions and Work, or what is not to be done; Sex, Race and Class; Wageless of the World; an excerpt from The Ladies and the Mammies — Jane Austen and Jean Rhys; Marx and Feminism; Hookers in the House of the Lord, with excerpts from Strangers & Sisters: Women, Race and Immigration, The Global Kitchen — the Case for Counting Unwaged Work, and The Milk of Human Kindness.

-In 1972, Selma James set out a new political perspective.
+Selma James is the founder of the International Wages for Housework Campaign and co-ordinator of the Global Women’s Strike.
+In 1972, she set out a new political perspective.
 Her starting point was the millions of unwaged women who, working in the home and on the land, were not seen as “workers”.
 Based on her political training with her late husband C.L.R.
 James, on movement experience South and North, and on a respectful reading of Marx, she redefined the working class to include sectors previously dismissed as “marginal.”

 For James, we face a conflict between the reproduction and survival of the human race, and the domination of the market with its exploitation, wars, and ecological devastation.
 She sums up her strategy for change as “Invest in Caring not Killing.”